 What are the kidneys?

-The urinary system cleanses the blood and rids the body of excess water and waste in the form of urine.
-The urinary tract consists of two kidneys, two ureters (one from each kidney), tubes that drain urine from the kidneys into the bladder (a storage sac), and the urethra.
+The kidneys are part of the body's urinary tract.
+The urinary tract consists of two kidneys, two tube-like ureters that drain urine from each kidney into the bladder (a storage sac), and the urethra, another tube that carries the urine out of the body.
 Muscles help control the release of urine from the bladder.